Tim Hunt, Nobel-Winning Scientist, Made A Horribly Sexist Remark —And He's Not The First Nobel Winner To Do So

 I yell about sexism in science a lot — and despite the progress made towards greater gender equity, incidents like Sir Tim Hunt's recent sexist remarks about female scientists prove that I still have a lot of yelling left to do.
 British Nobel Prize In Medicine winner Hunt recently spoke at the World Conference of Science Journalists in Seoul, Korea, where he claimed that labs should be sex-segregated, and that "girls" proved to be problems in laboratories because "you fall in love with them, they fall in love with you, and when you criticize them, they cry.”
-Others present at the speech reported that Hunt (who also said he had a "reputation as a chauvinist") began the speech by thanking the female journalists for
+Others present at the speech reported that Hunt (who also said he had a "reputation as a chauvinist") began the speech by thanking the female journalists for "making lunch."

 In an industry fraught with historical problems of serious, damaging sexism, this seemed like an unwise joke at best.
 But the speech's further claims — that women should not be allowed in the same labs as men because they create emotional problems and weep when critiqued — are more than horribly outdated; they're damaging and discouraging to any young woman contemplating entering the sciences.